Lymphoma

 Do you have any of these symptoms?

-Non-Hodgkin's lymphomas, although they can appear at any age, have an incidence of less than 5% in children.
 Most subtypes increase in frequency with age, with the average age of onset being 65 years.
-It is somewhat more frequent in males and the causes are unknown.
+It is slightly more common in men, and the causes are still unknown.

 What is the prognosis of lymphomas?